spectral-mcp/spectral-tools/README.md

-# spectral-tools\n\nCommunity tool catalog for Spectral.
+Community tool catalog for Spectral.